dev1joe/product-management-api/README.md

 ## JavaScript
 ### recommended approach
 - <strong>Fetch and display the main data first, then activate filtering</strong>
-- take products' pagination for example, it's better to fetch and display products first, then activate filtering (by category, by price, etc..) and sorting (by release data, price, rating, etc....)
+- take products' pagination for example, it's better to fetch and display products first, then activate filtering (by category, by price, etc…) and sorting (by release data, price, rating, etc...)
 - <strong>why this approach is better ?</strong>
   1. User experience: Displaying products first ensures that the client can see content immediately rather than waiting for filtering options to load.
-  2. Data availability: It's better to make sure that data is accessible before activating filtering functionality, this way the application will be much efficient.
+  2. Data availability: It's better to make sure that data is accessible before activating filtering functionality, this way the application will be more efficient.
 If order is flipped, resources maybe wasted.

 # Project Future
-- make a dynamic attributes system (suggested by [chatGPT](https://chatgpt.com/share/6713d5db-cf0d-47b4-93f0-305d9cbd7709))
+- make a dynamic attributes system (suggested by [ChatGPT](https://chatgpt.com/share/6713d5db-cf0d-47b4-93f0-305d9cbd7709))
 - advanced filtering (i5, i7 CPUs for laptops)
-- sub-categories (phones > [i-phone, Samsung, phone accessories])
+- subcategories (phones > [i-phone, Samsung, phone accessories])
 - Complaints system (using UI and emails)
 - sales tracking (store sales quantity)
 - advanced CMS